-Unless it is coupled with an interest (i. e., the attorney is also an assignee or part-assignee), the death of the inventor terminates the power of attorney.
-Hence, an amendment signed by the attorney after the death of the inventor should be ratified by the heirs, administrators, executors or assigns except as provided in 409.01 (f).
+Unless it is coupled with an interest (i. e., the attorney is also an assignee or part-assignee), the death of the inventor terminates the power of attorney and a new power from the heirs, administrators, executors or assigns is necessary (but see 409.01 (f)) and also a ratification of any amendment filed after the death of the inventor by the first-appointed attorney.
 Such an amendment may, however, save the case from abandonment.
 Therefore ratification is called for together with proof of authority of the one ratifying the action.
 See In re Mattullah, 1912 C. D. 490; 179 O. G. 853.
 See following paragraphs.